Ranunculus glacialis: Distribution and habitat

-Ranunculus glacialis is an Arctic–alpine species, found in the high mountains of southern Europe (Alps, Pyrenees, Carpathians, Sierra Nevada) as well as on the Scandinavian peninsula, Iceland, the Faroe Islands, Jan Mayen, Svalbard, eastern Greenland and Finland, where is endangered and protected.
+Ranunculus glacialis is an Arctic–alpine species, found in the high mountains of southern Europe (Alps, Pyrenees, Carpathians, Sierra Nevada) as well as on the Scandinavian peninsula, Iceland, the Faroe Islands, Jan Mayen, Svalbard, eastern Greenland and Finland, where it is endangered and protected.

-It has been described as being one of the highest-ascending plant in the Alps, flowering at over 4,000 m.
+It has been described as being one of the highest-ascending plants in the Alps, flowering at over 4,000 m.

 It is found in fell-field and snow-bed sites, on edges of meltwater streams.